 - If one of the client deletes a file, that file will be deleted from every 2 other clients and one server.

-Version 2.4 of Syncrify introduced a new report in Syncrify client that compares the file structure between the client and server machine.
-To initiate the report simply click folder in Syncrify client, click the right mouse button and select File-diff report
+Version 2.4 of Syncrify introduced a new report in the Syncrify client that compares the file structure between the client and server machine.
+To initiate the report simply click the folder in Syncrify client, click the right mouse button and select File-diff report

 The node you select in the existing file list affects the output of the report.
 For example, the report will compare data for the entire profile is you select the top-most node

-Similarly, by selecting a deeper folder within a profile you can restrict the report size See image.
+Similarly, by selecting a deeper folder within a profile you can restrict the report size See image

 The generated report will be created in HTML format.
 The amount of time required to run this report depends upon the number of files on both ends.